maheshwaran-p/samplesvg/README.md

   <li> use this site to convert png to svg -----> https://convertio.co/png-svg/</li>
   <li>use this site to convert svg to flutter ----> https://svg2widget.web.app</li>
  <p> caution while using this trick some times (https://svg2widget.web.app) tool will provide the code with
- transparent color  but you can change the color . check the tool provided code  and change the color as you want .
-(Paint()..color = Colors.black) <------ edit this line in tool provided code to change the svg color)</p>
+ transparent color  but no worries  you can change the color . check the tool provided code  and change the color as you want .
+(Paint()..color = Colors.black) <------ edit this line in tool provided code to change the svg color) .</p>
 </ol>
 <h1>Performance Metrics</h1>
 <div>